 Before I even begin this post on my top 10 photography lessons learned, I want to say that I am so not an expert…at anything and particularly not at photography.
 It has not come easy for me and there have been many times I wanted to throw in the towel.
 Except for raising my children, I have never tried so hard to do something well.
 Ever.

 Over the past three years, despite all the setbacks, I have learned a few things.
 If, by sharing my story, I can help someone out there somewhere, than this post will have served its purpose.
 There has been one person who has taken me under her wing, so to speak, and helped me immensely.
 Her patience and generosity have brought my photos from mediocre to very acceptable.
 My friend Dawn, from Creative Cain Cabin, is a gifted photographer.
 She is a natural and has spent literally hours with me on the phone giving me little tutorials and pep talks.
-I will be talking about her more in the rest of the post.
+Now on to the lessons learned.

 *Some links lead to websites where I am an affiliate.
 Click HERE for my disclosure statement.

 Photography Tip #1: Buy a basic DSLR.

 When I started my blog, I didn’t own a camera.
 I knew exactly nothing about photography.
 I didn’t take the time to research what I should buy or how to get started.
 Big mistake.
 I went out and bought a $100 point and shoot.
 I literally, in my opinion, wasted the first year of my blog trying to make it work.
 When I finally realized I needed a better camera was when the process of becoming a photographer really began.
 I shopped and looked, and looked and shopped some more.
 I ended up buying a beginner Canon Rebel T3.
 Two years later, I still think it was the right choice for me.